What To Know About Beets

 • Canning: Canning beets (not the pickles) will require a pressure canner.
 Check Canning Beets from the National Center for Home Preservation.

-• Beets can by dried or dehydrated at home.
-Again, the National Center for Home Preservation comes through with instructions for beets (and other vegetables) on a printable PDF.
+• Beets can be dried or dehydrated at home.
+Again, the National Center for Home Preservation comes through for us with instructions for beets (and other vegetables) on a printable PDF.

 What To Know About Beets, Cooking: